 Program overview

-The Master of Education (MEd) program at Lakehead University offers a unique opportunity for students to engage in advanced studies in the field of education.
-This program is designed to meet the professional and academic goals of educators, providing a comprehensive understanding of educational research, theory, and practice.
-With a focus on both Educational Studies and Education for Change, students can tailor their learning experience to their interests, including a specialization in Gender and Women's Studies.
-The program emphasizes critical thinking and interdisciplinary approaches, preparing graduates to address contemporary educational challenges.
+The Master of Education (MEd) program at Lakehead University offers a unique opportunity for students to explore the fields of Educational Studies and Education for Change.
+This program is designed to meet the professional and academic goals of education professionals, providing a comprehensive understanding of educational research, theory, and practice.
+Students can specialize in various areas, including Gender and Women's Studies, which emphasizes the importance of gender as a category of analysis in scholarly inquiry.
+The program is flexible, allowing for full-time or part-time study, and is responsive to the diverse needs of its students.

-Program Structure
+Program structure

 • Program Length: Students can complete the program in a maximum of two years for full-time students and up to four years for part-time students.

-• Available routes include Thesis, Portfolio, or Course options.
+• Available routes include Portfolio, Thesis, or Course options.

 Featured Experiences